anton202/BattleShip/README.md

 # BattleShip Game
-guess opponent ship placement, and destroy it !!!
+Guess opponent ship placement, and destroy it !!!

 # Run Locally
 1. clone this repository into a folder of your choice